jainrounak6/microservices-demo/docs/development-guide.md

 2. Run `kubectl get nodes` to verify you're connected to the respective control plane.

 3. Run `skaffold run` (first time will be slow, it can take ~20 minutes).
    This will build and deploy the application.
-If you need to rebuild the images automatically as you refactor the code, run `skaffold dev` command.
+   If you need to rebuild the images automatically as you refactor the code, or if you want to run for development environment then run `skaffold dev` command.

+   For additional information related to skaffold check official documentation [here](https://skaffold.dev/docs/).

 4. Run `kubectl get pods` to verify the Pods are ready and running.